 Image by jaymce

 Marathon is a classic distance of 42,195km and is the ultimate challenge for a runner.
-I have run Hamburg Marathon a couple of years ago and I learned some lessons from the experienced marathon runners that I think many cyclists can take advantage of:
+I ran Hamburg Marathon a couple of years ago, and I learned some lessons from the experienced marathon runners that I think many cyclists can take advantage of:

 1 – Focus on a main goal

 Marathon runners are very selective when they plan their season.
-They choose two or three main goals during the year and use all their effort to make a top performance on race day.
-I know that cyclists do a lot more races than runners do, but it is recommendable to select specific races to peak in.
+They choose two or three main goals during the year and use their effort to make a top performance on race day.
+I know that cyclists do more races than runners do, but selecting specific races for peaking is recommended.

-One of the big differences between Lance Armstrong and other riders is that he used to focus on the Tour de France as his main goal, where his opponents had several other goals during the season (World cup, Pro Tour, World Championships, Olympics).
-With only a few main goals it is possible to reach a higher level of performance in these hand picked races.
+One of the significant differences between Lance Armstrong and other riders is that he focused on the Tour de France as his primary goal.
+His opponents had several different plans (World cup, Pro Tour, World Championships, Olympics).
+However, with only a few main targets, it is possible to reach a higher level of performance in these hand-picked races.

 2 – Make a training plan with a specific goal

-Marathon runners have a training plan focusing on peak their form at the main event of the season.
-I believe it is easier to stick to a training plan when there is a goal to achieve.
-That is exactly what marathon runners have: The last day in their training calendar is the marathon itself.
+Marathon runners have a training plan focusing on peaking their form at the season’s main event.
+It is much easier to stick to a training plan when you can see a finish line.
+And that is precisely what marathon runners have: The last day in their training calendar is the marathon itself.

 3 – Use a tapering protocol

-Marathon runners use different kinds of tapering protocols the last two or three weeks before the marathon race day.
-Again, these runners are very selective and are not afraid of deselect races as a part of preparation for the big event.
+Marathon runners use different tapering protocols the last two or three weeks before the marathon race day.
+But, again, these runners are very selective and are not afraid of deselecting races as a part of the preparation for the big event.

 4 – Train with higher intensity

-Even though marathon is a long distance event most training is performed at a relatively high intensity compared to long-distance cycling.
+Even though a marathon is a long-distance event, most training is performed at a relatively high intensity compared to long-distance cycling.
 Therefore, marathon runners achieve better results in less time by training with higher intensity.

-Learn more from marathon runners: Important lessons from marathon runners.
+Learn more from marathon runners: More lessons learned from marathon runners.